What makes a successful mealtime service for children with autism?

-- You will be asked to participate in a 1-hour interview about your experience with our mealtime management service.
-This can be done in person at Curtin University, over the phone or via video call.
+You will be asked to complete an online survey OR take part in a one hour interview about your experience with our mealtime management service.
+This can be done in person at Curtin University, over the phone, or via video call.

 If you are interested or would like more information, please contact:

 Ruyi Tong (Therapy Focus) – [email protected]